 There is a learning curve for every instrument, cuatro, guitar, ukulele, etc..
 It does take time to familiarize yourself with the style of play.
 A common question is how long does it take to learn to play the Cuatro?
 Well, the answer is: It is entirely up to you!
 The most dedicated students who practice daily have the best results, no matter which instrument they play.
 It could be the cuatro, guitar, bandola, mandolin, or any other instrument, if you dedicate sufficient time to practicing, you’ll become very good at it.

 It is essential to be dedicated and persistent and to keep studying the materials provided.
-Also, listen to the music, listen to the composers, cuatristas and accompaniment music.
-Try to get a good feed for your own preferred style of music and try to make it happen on your Cuatro.
+Also, listen to music, composers, cuatristas, and accompaniment music.
+Try to get a good feel for your preferred style of music and try to make it happen on your Cuatro.

 Spanish Beginner Student 4 Weeks

 Since learning with TuCuatro is online, it is essential to have an audience that can give you feedback.
 For this to work, it is highly important that your progress is recorded.
 Make use of any camera, be it a webcam or the one on your cellphone and make a recording of your songs or exercises.
 This recording can be anything at all relating to how you play your instrument.
 Then upload the video to YouTube and share it with our TuCuatro community for feedback.

 By doing this, students will provide you with encouraging comments, and we have a policy whereby the instructors must give constructive feedback.
 It is not only a great way to track your progress as time goes by, but it is also great for other students who can learn from you.

 So pick up your Cuatro (if you still don’t have one you can purchase a Cuatro here), learn a little something, record it, share and improve!!

 If you feel like learning a new technique, we invite you to our cuatro courses section to pick the course that better applies to your skill level.